St Dunstan's College: Awards

 In recent years, St Dunstan's has been recognised in several industry awards.
 In 2020, the school won Co-educational School of the Year at the Independent Schools of the Year Awards.
 In June 2022, the school was named Independent Senior School of the year at the Tes Awards in London.
 The College film 'Albam Exorna' also won two awards at the 28th annual Communicator Awards in New York in May 2022.
+In 2023, St Dunstan's was named Most Progressive School in London at the Private Education Awards.

 House System

 The first house system was introduced in 1914 to help improve the school's morale and organise sport teams.
 The houses were named after places near to the school (e.g. Catford, Forest Hill, Hither Green) and pupils were allocated to them based on where they lived.

 After the first World War, where hundreds of boys from the school had lost their lives, the houses were renamed after some of the most decorated pupils that served in the war.
-The new house names were as follows: Bennett (pink), Goosey (dark blue), Griffiths (green), Johnson (purple), Lane (black), Ross (yellow), Thomas (red) and Wilson (light blue).
+The new house names were as follows: Bennett (pink), Goosey (dark blue), Griffiths (green), Johnson (purple), Lane (white), Ross (yellow), Thomas (red) and Wilson (light blue).

-Currently, the houses are named after the first four headmasters of the college.
-They are called Usherwood (Yellow), Forder (Red), Stuart (Blue) and Hecker (Green).
+Before September 2023, the houses are named after the first four headmasters of the college.
+They were called Usherwood (Yellow), Forder (Red), Stuart (Blue) and Hecker (Green).

+Currently, the house system contains 6 houses, Canterbury, Glastonbury, Ghent, Stepney, Mendip and Worcester, that are named after significant places St. Dunstan lived in.